Have you tried a diet before? I have. Quite a few actually.

 Today’s post is going to cover how to transition yourself off a diet so you can actually apply what you learned from it (because you probably did learn something even if it was that it didn’t work), continue to get results, and trust yourself around food without a meal plan, without a food list.

 I am not a doctor.
 I am not a registered dietician.
-I have knowledge and certifications in nutrition and results but I am not here to diagnose anything or tell you what to eat, in what amounts, at what times.
+I am not here to diagnose anything or tell you what to eat, in what amounts, at what times.

 I am here to share concepts and tools that can benefit you by relinquishing the need to be on a diet, on a meal plan, in control all the time.